Printable Catalog with Mintage Statistics for Items Designed and Minted by Daniel Carr / Moonlight Mint.

 One of the six dies in the Mumey set seems out of place.
 The Half Eagle obverse has the date “1862” and a Liberty Head design with “UNION” on the tiara.
 This Liberty Head is entirely unlike the other J.J.
 Conway designs.

-The Mumey sets came in two types of packaging.
-One was a rigid 3-layer Capitol Plastics screw-together holder.
-The other type was an envelope with the tokens in individual cellophane pouches similar to a 1950-1955 US Mint proof set.
-The front of the envelope showed a topographic mining map of the Breckenridge area with the town at left and Georgia Gulch (where Conway operated) inside the circle at right.
-The set number was not shown on the tokens themselves, but it was printed in red to the left of the map (set “195” shown).
+The Mumey sets came in three types of packaging.
+Most or all of them originally came in a manila-color 6.25-inch x 4.00-inch envelope showing a topographic mining map of the Breckenridge area with the town at left and Georgia Gulch (where Conway operated) inside the circle at right.
+The set number was not shown on the tokens themselves, but it was printed in red to the left of the map (set “195” shown below).
 The back of the envelope gave some historical information for the issue.
+The tokens inside the envelopes were housed in separate wax-paper or cellophane bags.

 To confuse matters further, in 1961 on the occasion of the 100th anniversary of the original minting of the J.J.
 Conway coins, numismatic promoter Robert Bashlow minted and sold his version of the J.J.
 Conway Half Eagle.
 There were three metallic versions: copper; brass; and silver.
 All have a distinctive dome in the center of the obverse.
 This was originally explained as a die collapse failure of the original die that Bashlow employed.
 This claim is bogus.
 The dome is too perfect and a die collapse would not occur like that.
 The hemispherical dome was put there intentionally for some unknown reason.
 The reverse side of Bashlow’s issue states (in small letters on the fancy 5) “RE STRIKE” and then “FROM ORIG.
 OBV.
 DIE”.
 This claim is even more of an outlandish lie.
 The Bashlow die has the wrong letter font, the wrong star placement, and even the wrong number of stars.
 It is NOT the original J.J.
 Conway die, a transfer from the die or coin, or even a very good second-hand rendition of it.
 The Bashlow pieces are collectible, but have only a nominal value today.